 - Keep the cords from blinds and drapes out of reach of curious babies, as they can pose a strangulation risk.

 - Make sure large lamps or pieces of furniture are stable so that they can't tip over if your child pulls up on it.

-- Place dangerous liquids -- liquor, cleaning supplies -- in locked cabinets that your baby can't access.
+- Place dangerous liquids -- liquor, cleaning supplies, and medicines -- in locked cabinets that your baby can't access.

 - The best way to babyproof a room is to see the space from your infant's perspective: Get on your knees and notice what can be grabbed from a crawling position and what's on the floor.

 - Don't get too annoyed when your baby throws his rattle on the floor for the umpteenth time.
 The game helps him learn about cause and effect.

 - Never place your infant car seat on top of a supermarket shopping cart; it could tip over.
 Instead, put the seat inside the cart or place your baby in a front carrier or stroller.
 In a few months when your baby can sit up by herself, the supermarket may have straps for the shopping cart that you can purchase.

 - Make sure your baby is always strapped in the car seat when you use it to carry her around.
 Don’t even walk from the car into your home without the baby being properly buckled.
 She can easily topple out even in that short distance and injure herself.